Travel tips & inspiration

 I'm French: here are the dishes you must try in France

-A proudly subjective guide to dishes to try in France: regional specialties, safe picks in brasseries, and my personal top 3 to avoid restaurant disappointments.
+A (deliberately subjective) guide to dishes to try in France: regional specialties, safe picks in brasseries, and my personal top 3 to avoid restaurant disappointments.

 I'm French: here are the dishes you must try in France

-In this totally biased article, I’ll recommend based on a 100% subjective opinion the dishes I value most, and that you absolutely should try during your trip.
+In this totally biased article, I’ll give you my 100% subjective recommendations for the dishes I value most—and that you should absolutely try during your trip.

-The goal isn’t to create a dictionary of French gastronomy.
-The goal is to give you simple reference points so you avoid disappointments and enjoy a real food experience.
-In short: a no-stress guide to dishes to try in France.
+The goal isn’t to build a full dictionary of French gastronomy.
+The goal is to give you simple, practical landmarks so you avoid disappointments and actually enjoy a real culinary experience.
+In short: a no-stress guide to must-try dishes in France.

 Disclaimer (fully owned)